Return to Optimist International Policies

 Social Media and Online Interaction

-Covered Individuals shall not engage in private one-on-one online interactions with youth through social media platforms, online gaming, or similar digital communication tools.
+Covered Individuals shall not engage in private, one-on-one online interactions with youth through social media platforms, online gaming, or similar digital communication tools.
+All online communications with youth must be public, group-based, or include a parent or another approved adult.

 Email and Text Messaging